African American Leadership Scholarship

 To apply, an applicant first must be admitted as a student to RTS.
 Once admitted, the student will fill out the Financial Aid Application, and when the African American Leadership Scholarship is selected, the applicant will be prompted to submit an essay about their experience in and heart for ministry in African American, multiethnic, or urban contexts.

-For questions about the African American Leadership Scholarship, please contact either your RTS campus admissions office or the Director of Financial Aid, Brian Gault.
+For questions about the African American Leadership Scholarship, please contact either your RTS campus admissions office or the Office of Financial Aid at firstname.lastname@example.org.

 Ligon Duncan, Chancellor and CEO, Reformed Theological Seminary